Published on September 26th, 2019 | by Ruben0

 Mouth: medium-bodied and very dry.
 Starts crisp, even slightly sharp for an Amontillado, close to the tangy character of the Fino Inocente, but it picks up nutty notes (almonds, walnuts) and hints of old barrels along the way.
 Fairly high acidity.
 Lemon zest.
 Mediterranean herbs, along with a slight bitterness and burnt almonds.

 Availability: around € 20 from The Nectar (Belgium).
-Try The Whisky Exchange for international shipping.
+A few options with international shipping: Bodeboca or The Whisky Exchange.

 Summary: One of the more racy Amontillados on the market, with mostly the biological ageing having its say.
 You can really feel the Macharnudo minerality and the prominent flor on the nose.
 A sharp, powerful wine and a great advocate for terroir.
 Must-try sherry.